google/applied-machine-learning-intensive/v2/07_capstone/03_project_ideation/project_ideation.md

 <!--
 We’ll do two rounds of brainstorming.
 The first is very general, capturing as many ideas as possible.
 The second will be more specific, helping us narrow in on our exact idea.

-Everyone will write down indivial ideas for the final project.
+Everyone will write down individual ideas for the final project.
 Then we will discuss as a group all the ideas that people came up with.
-It might be helpful at this time to start grouping similar ideas, considering feasibility, and getting slightly more detailed.
+It might be helpful at that time to start grouping similar ideas, considering feasibility, and getting slightly more detailed.
 Then each of you will "pitch" your favorite idea.
 After that the most-liked ideas will become the project topics, and we'll form groups.

 Image Details:
 * [projectideation01.jpg](https://pixabay.com/photos/thought-idea-innovation-imagination-2123970/): Pixabay License